A Brief History

 “Suffer the little children to come unto me and forbid them not for of such is the Kingdom of Heaven.”

 Details of these men of the village can be accessed through the “World War 2 – Casualties” page on this site.
+The finished Chapel is shown in the photo above (Mike Peck, 30 October 2007).

 The 1st Airborne Reconnaissance Squadron Memorial: